44-Page Dental Template Customisation in 40 Days — White-Label for a US Marketing Agency

 How We Did It

 1. Figma-as-contract, template-as-canvas.
 The Figma file was the design spec.
 The branded template was the underlying page structure.
 Our job was to reconcile the two page by page — where the template’s default layout matched the Figma, we kept it; where the Figma required a deviation, we customised.
 No design decisions originated on our side.
-We chose template-defaults-first over page-by-page bespoke build because the 22-hour budget did not allow custom design on every URL — customisation was reserved for pages where the Figma explicitly diverged from the template structure.
+We chose template-defaults-first over page-by-page custom build because the 22-hour budget did not allow custom design on every URL — customisation was reserved for pages where the Figma explicitly diverged from the template structure.

 The principle behind this is simple: on a templated build, the QA loop is where the value is delivered.
 A shorter QA cycle is a weaker match to the design, not a faster delivery.